-Note: It also insures that if the lead actor quits he can be more easily replaced without many people noticing.
+Note: It also ensures that if the lead actor quits he can be more easily replaced without many people noticing.

 Each week audiences would be thrilled as our heroes had to figure out what diabolical plot The Ruler was orchestrating that particular day in his bid to conquer the Earth; such as dropping bombs into the atmosphere to seed the clouds thus causing massive storms across the globe, creating multiple suns to turn the Earth into a desert, pushing the moon on a collision course with Earth (though that would leave little left of the Earth for The Ruler to actually rule), and he even manages to link Saturn’s gravity field to the Earth’s so as to shift the axis of the planet to cause an ice age.
 To say that the science behind most of these plots was a little sketchy would be a vast understatement but they are all pretty damn theatrical and you have to give the writers credit for creativity.

-What is bit off putting is that the world at large is kept completely in the dark about this “secret war” with an alien super power, so the people of Earth are constantly going nuts when stuff like the moon heading on a collision course with Earth or multiple suns popping into existence with no rhyme or reason.
-They have no idea why all of sudden the world is rocked by catastrophic occurrences on almost a daily basis.
+What is a bit off-putting is that the world at large is kept completely in the dark about this “secret war” with an alien superpower, so the people of Earth are constantly going nuts when stuff like the moon heading on a collision course with Earth or multiple suns popping into existence with no rhyme or reason.
+They have no idea why all of a sudden the world is rocked by catastrophic occurrences on almost a daily basis.
 I’m betting the world’s religions would have been doing gangbuster business during this secret war.
-And clever and heroic as Commando Cody and his sidekicks were there is still a lot of death in destruction happening, for instance in the episode “Nightmare Typhoon” we see New York City basically getting wiped off the map.
+As clever and heroic as Commando Cody and his sidekicks were there is still a lot of death in destruction happening, for instance in the episode “Nightmare Typhoon” we see New York City basically getting wiped off the map.

-The show wants us to let slide the fact that billions of dollars of damage is being done across the globe, and that countless innocent lives are being lost, I guess we can chock it all up to the cost of intergalactic freedom, and instead focus on the battle of wits between Commando Cody and The Ruler.
-I mentioned earlier that much of the plots are foiled because The Ruler’s minions are of less than stellar calibre, Cody can take on three of them single handledly in a fist fight, but Cody himself isn’t surrounded by the best help.
-The two guards stationed outside their headquarters are knocked out by henchman on an almost daily basis, and Cody himself doesn’t seem to notice that bad guys are constantly parked right outside his office so they can overhear the plans are heroes coming up with.
+The show wants us to let slide the fact that billions of dollars of damage are being done across the globe and that countless innocent lives are being lost, I guess we can chock it all up to the cost of intergalactic freedom, and instead focus on the battle of wits between Commando Cody and The Ruler.
+I mentioned earlier that much of the plots are foiled because The Ruler’s minions are of less than stellar calibre, Cody can take on three of them single-handled in a fistfight, but Cody himself isn’t surrounded by the best help.
+The two guards stationed outside their headquarters are knocked out by henchmen on an almost daily basis, and Cody himself doesn’t seem to notice that bad guys are constantly parked right outside his office so they can overhear the plans are heroes coming up with.
 And poor Dick Preston (Richard Crane), who replaced Ted Richards as Cody’s male sidekick in the fourth episode, gets turned into a brainwashed zombie after being kidnapped and Cody doesn’t even notice anything odd.
-I mustn’t fail to mention that Commando Cody constantly enters rooms, ones where he knows the villains are occupying, with his gun arm outstretched so that it can be quickly knocked out of his hand.
+I mustn’t fail to mention that Commando Cody constantly enters rooms, ones, where he knows the villains are occupying, with his gun arm, outstretched so that it can be quickly knocked out of his hand.

-Now this of course leads to the staple of movie serials; the furniture smashing, lamp tossing, ever present fist fight.
+Now this of course leads to the staple of movie serials; the furniture smashing, lamp tossing, ever-present fist fight.
 Sixty percent of the action in a movie serial consists of fist fights with the hero battling an array of henchmen that the chief villain has sent to accomplish some plan, and Commando Cody: Sky Marshal of the Universe is no exception.
 What’s nice is that the fight scenes themselves are fairly well choreographed in such a way that they don’t look choreographed.
 The fisticuffs look about as chaotic as a real fight would be, with opponents throwing fists as well as furniture at each other.
-My particular favorite moment is when Cody is having a punch up with one of The Ruler’s goons in a burning warehouse, the henchmen notices the fire is nearing a bunch of acetylene tanks so he breaks off the fight and tries to flee, but Cody tackles him and knock the guy unconscious.
-Our hero then flees the building just before it blows up, clearly leaving the knocked out goon to die in the resulting explosion.
+My particular favourite moment is when Cody is having a punch-up with one of The Ruler’s goons in a burning warehouse, the henchmen notice the fire is nearing a bunch of acetylene tanks so he breaks off the fight and tries to flee, but Cody tackles him and knocks the guy unconscious.
+Our hero then flees the building just before it blows up, clearly leaving the knocked-out goon to die in the resulting explosion.

-As serials go Commando Cody: Sky Marshal of the Universe is a fairly decent one, the cast are all fairly good if a little wooden at times and the borrowed footage is blended in rather well, the action is top notch and the “special effects” are as good some of the stuff you’d find in science fiction movies with bigger budgets.
-So if you like rocket packets, space ships, robots and Ming the Merciless knock-offs you will most likely have a blast watching the adventures Commando Cody: Sky Marshal of the Universe.
+As serials go Commando Cody: Sky Marshal of the Universe is a fairly decent one, the cast is all fairly good if a little wooden at times and the borrowed footage is blended in rather well, the action is top notch and the “special effects” are as good some of the stuff you’d find in science fiction movies with bigger budgets.
+So if you like rocket packets, spaceships, robots and Ming the Merciless knock-offs you will most likely have a blast watching the adventures of Commando Cody: Sky Marshal of the Universe.